NathanHarrington/dotfiles/README.md

 #
 # The hourly and weekly scripts expect a configured set of rclone
 # drives.
 The idea is to back up everything to multiple cloud locations
-# that are fee.
+# that are free.
 This is ugly, unglamorous and completely necessary to
 # ensure backups succeed in spite of you.

 Download and install rclone according to: http://rclone.org/install/

-After the .gnupg backup as described above, and with a fully verified key management and recovery system:
+After the .gnupg copy as described above, and with a fully verified key management and recovery system:

 # Anything you put in the folder below will be auto-backed up to the
 # cloud, with encryption
 mkdir ~/Documents/auto_backup/

-Add the following hourly backups to crontab:
+Add the following to crontab -e:

+# Create the encrypted tar file of the auto backup directory at 40
+# minutes past the hour.
-10 * * * * $HOME/projects/dotfiles/backup_scripts/encrypt_directory.sh
+40 * * * * $HOME/projects/dotfiles/backup_scripts/encrypt_directory.sh
+#
+# Copy the gpg file about 30 minutes after it has had time to be created
-40 * * * * $HOME/projects/dotfiles/backup_scripts/hourly.sh
+10 * * * * $HOME/projects/dotfiles/backup_scripts/hourly

-Add the following weekly entries to crontab
+#
+# Make a daily copy every day at 02:20 am
-40 * * * * $HOME/projects/dotfiles/backup_scripts/weekly.sh
+20 2 * * * $HOME/projects/dotfiles/backup_scripts/daily
+#
+# Make a weekly copy on friday at 02:30 am
+30 2 * * 5 $HOME/projects/dotfiles/backup_scripts/weekly